Action off Lerwick: Norway

 In February 1917, the British government took soundings with several neutral governments over the purchase of their merchant fleets but the suggestion was spurned.
 In negotiations with the Norwegian government about the resumption of coal imports from Britain, the Norwegians were so desperate for coal that they offered the merchant fleet if the matter could be carried off without German reprisals.
-(Note: The British authorities involved in the economic blockade of Germany had used access to British coal exports as a means of coercing neutral countries.
-Norway was forced into conforming to British orders in council prohibiting exports to Germany.
-The British made a list of legitimate coal dealers who received coal provided that they guaranteed not to re-export the coal or deliver it to German ships, businesses controlled by Germans or firms which sold products to Germany.)
+(Note: The British authorities involved in the economic blockade of Germany, had used access to British coal exports, to coerce neutral countries.
+Norway was forced into conforming to British orders in council, prohibiting exports to Germany.
+The British made a list of legitimate coal dealers, who received coal provided that they guaranteed not to re-export the coal or deliver it to German ships, businesses controlled by Germans or firms which sold products to Germany.)
 The suggestion was all the more compelling to the Norwegians because the British could requisition their ships with no provision for any supplies to Norway.
 In June 1917, about 300,000 people protested against rising food prices, 40,000 in the capital, Kristiania.
 The Norwegian prime minister, Gunnar Knudson, thought that another coal shortage would cause mass unemployment, social unrest and possibly revolution.
 It was suggested that rather than sell the fleet, the Norwegians should charter it and that armed British ships be substituted on the routes suffering the worst losses from German U-boats.
-The Norwegian Shipowners' Association (Norges Rederiforbund) agreed to the Tonnage Agreement in which the transport of coal to Norway would be assured by British charter or requisition of the Rederiforbund ships.
+The Norwegian Shipowners' Association (Norges Rederiforbund) accepted the Tonnage Agreement in which the transport of coal to Norway would be assured by British charter or requisition of the Rederiforbund ships.
 The connivance of the Norwegian government in the arrangement would be camouflaged by being made by the Rederiforbund and the Ministry of Shipping.
 The British gained 130 freighters of 200,000 GRT and the Norwegians 250000 LT of coal per month.
 (Note: The disruption caused by the naval war Between Britain and Germany affected the other Scandinavian countries and in 1916, Sweden rationed sugar; bread flour, milk and meat following in 1917, potatoes in 1918.)